 Why Choose Topaz?
 Back to Top

-Topaz is an understated gem, it is affordable, has great hardness, lustre and excellent clarity.
-In fact, the famous "Braganza Diamond", a 1680 carat stone owned by the Portuguese royal family, was revealed to be colourless topaz.
+Topaz is an understated gem, it is affordable, has great hardness, luster and excellent clarity.
+In fact, the famous "Braganza Diamond", a 1680 carat stone owned by the Portuguese royal family, was revealed to be colorless topaz.
 This shows just how brilliant topaz gemstones are, such that they can be mistaken for the most popular and highly prized gemstone of all time; diamond.

-Blue topaz is one of the top selling non-traditional coloured gemstones.
+Blue topaz is one of the top selling non-traditional colored gemstones.
 Swiss blue topaz can be overlooked, since the darker London blue is tends to be the most highly valued.
-However, the softer and more feminine Swiss blue makes a stunning jewellery gemstone.
+However, the softer and more feminine Swiss blue makes a stunning jewelry gemstone.

 Since Swiss blue topaz is affordable in substantial sizes, it is an excellent gemstone for cocktail rings or pendants.
 One ring by Paolo Costagli features an approximately 35 carat cushion-cut Swiss blue topaz set in 18 karat white gold and is called "by the pool", probably due to its cool, watery blue hue.
 Versace have used faceted blue topaz in their Barocco range and have also created a "V-line" cabochon-cut blue topaz in a white gold set ring.
 Gucci have a checkerboard-cut topaz dinner ring.